jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

         return self.revenue(from_date, to_date) - self.fixed_costs(from_date, to_date)
 ```

+`FixedPeriodSeries` is the period driver function.
+It yield periods based on a fixed time interval.
+The `GrowingSeries` class is the growth function.
+It determines amount based on fixed annual growth and includes partial periods.
+They are tied together to reflect the chosen modeling structure.

 This is the extent of the line item modeling we are going to do here.
 If we were building out a full three statement model in practice, we'd probably want to think through the common patterns and create a more robust set of helper classes.
 For example, we might have line items with contingent events (e.g. an earnout paid when certain performance metrics are achieved) where driver periods are dynamic.
 Or you might want to different short- and long-term growth rates.
+Having the growth function inherit from the driver function may not make sense in a larger model either.

 ```python
 start_date = date(2019, 12, 31)